shiryz/call-it-back/README.md

 ## Done

 These are all the basics you need to start hacking some callbacks!
-Use it wisely and worry about callback hell :wink:.
+Use it wisely and don't worry about callback hell :wink:.